 15 May 2021 · Eldon - Barnfield Cars

+Where is the best place to value my Defender? a question than I am often asked.
 This guide has been written based on my first-hand experience, where I have sourced, purchased, and sold in excess of three hundred Land Rover Defender 90 & 110 from delivery mileage neo-vintage TD5’s up to some of the very last to roll off the production line in 2016.
 Fortunately, I have made more right than wrong decisions along the way and now happy to share my knowledge.
 My company, Barnfield is recognised as the UK’s most prolific independent Defender buyer, where our cash offers will never knowingly be beaten, submit the details of your Defender for sale here.

 The value of a Defender is influenced by many factors, hopefully, the information laid out below will assist you in how to value and get the best possible price for your Defender.

-Although you might say that any car’s value is linked to mileage, with Defender truer than ever.
-Since the introduction of the TD5 engine, and with the exception to the manually opening air-vents, a 1999 Land Rover 90/110 looks the same as a 2016 Defender 90/110, hence it hasn’t cosmetically changed.
+Although you might say that any car’s value is linked to mileage, with Defender, that’s truer than ever.
+Since the introduction of the TD5 engine, and with the exception of the manually opening air-vents, a 1999 Land Rover 90/110 looks the same as a 2016 Defender 90/110, hence it hasn’t cosmetically changed.
 Therefore, a super low mileage 2001 could be worth more than a high mileage 2015, you must also take into consideration that many Defenders are acquired as third or fourth vehicles and would never ever see a blade of grass so a higher mileage example will show signs of wear, especially if it has not been nurtured, whereas it can be difficult to tell the cosmetic difference between a well-kept 80,000-mile BMW 5 series and a 10,000-mile example.
-Typically, as a Defender is not the only car in the family, so they are used far less and only average around 5,000 miles per annum versus the industry average of 12,000 miles for a saloon, hatch or run of the mill SUV.
+Typically, a Defender is not the only car in the family, so they are used far less and only average around 5,000 miles per annum versus the industry average of 12,000 miles for a saloon, hatch, or run of the mill SUV.

 Putting to one side your own personal preference but focused on resale, the colours are in order of popularity.